iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-proteus.rst

 This board is larger and designed to make it possible to add your own circuitry to make a complete IoT solution on one board.
 It includes a dual-core 240 MHz ESP32 with WiFi and Bluetooth.
 You can use the WiFi both in station (device) mode and access point mode.
 It includes traditional Bluetooth as well as BLE 4.0.
-On-board is a 3.3V regulator and a battery charging device that enabled you to switch between using USB or battery power.
+On-board is a 3.3V regulator and a battery charging device that enables you to switch between using USB or battery power.

 The battery is automatically charged in the USB is plugged in.
 A status light shows if it is charging or fully charged.
 All ESP32 pins bar the flash pins are exposed